bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone11.md

 [ ] Grenade relates suppression changes
-    [ ] Enemy becoming suppressed should alert the enemy [ ] Enemies that are suppressed should avoid grenades [ ] Add error sound when reloading without ammo to reload
+    [ ] Enemy becoming suppressed should alert the enemy [ ] Enemies that are suppressed should avoid grenades [+] Add error sound when reloading without ammo to reload

 UNPLANNED BUGFIXES
-[+] Level 1 allows the player to leave immediately, without clearing enemies first [+] Fix Enemies can hear while combat disabled
-[~] FIX: Speaker label at center of screen looks offcenter for many resolutions; mainly because character portraits center on the
-    right in their slot, instead of the center, and don't adjust for resolution [+] FIX: Player plays the running animation while being moved by choreography, instead of walking.
-    - the animation debugger shows the player is walking, not running, but the character is clearly running
+...